haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 • Water bodies (can be combined to terrain or slopes)
 • Final suitability analysis map (final rank)

-Visualize the rasters as desired.
+Visualize the rasters as desired (hint: you can change the symbology of raster layers as well).
 For this type of maps base maps are in general not used.
 Feel free to include any additional map visualizations.

-Besides the map visualization we can also check the proportions of pixels belonging to different classifications from the layer’s attribute table.
-Open the attribute table and add the Count-value of each classification into the report.
-It can also be included in your map collection layout.

 As your final task, write a short reflection on what was done and why and add it also to your report.